 Whether you incorporate online ordering into your restaurant with the help of a third-party delivery platform, choose to deliver from your own service, or use both avenues the choice is up to you.

 If you do find, however, that using your own services instead of or in combination with a delivery partner you need to keep certain things in mind such as the extra cost of hiring delivery drivers.

 You will also want to build an online ordering system on your website or perhaps even have your own app, maybe even both.
-This can be both challenging and costly if you were to hire an independent developer.
+This can be both challenging and costly if you were to hire a node.js developer.
 This is where Blink comes into play.

 Blink provides an online ordering solution for your restaurant.
 With Blink, you get a scalable yet secure backend connected to a branded pre-designed template of your restaurant’s mobile application and website.

 Blink comes with a complete delivery management system, along with dispatch and fleet management.

 You have access to pre-integrated payment gateways as well as the option to integrate with your ERP or POS software to offer you real-time inventory and order management.

 Blink comes with a load of features which you can see in detail here.
 But most importantly with Blink’s help to create your own restaurant website and mobile app you are able to overcome some of the disadvantages that aggregator sites pose.